Core¶

 - ipc_groups: List[List[int]] | None¶

-# no IPC between devices; each device is its own group platform = Platform(device='gpu', n_gpus=4, ipc_groups=None) # all devices under one group: default behaviour platform = Platform(device='gpu', n_gpus=4) platform = Platform(device='gpu', n_gpus=4, ipc_groups=[]) # custom groups platform = Platform(device='gpu', n_gpus=4, ipc_groups=[[0, 2], [1], [3]]) platform = Platform(device='gpu', n_gpus=4, ipc_groups=[[0, 2], [1, 3]])
+# no IPC; each device runs independently platform = Platform(device='gpu', n_gpus_per_node=4, ipc_groups=None) # all devices under one group: default behaviour platform = Platform(device='gpu', n_gpus_per_node=4) platform = Platform(device='gpu', n_gpus_per_node=4, ipc_groups=[]) # custom groups platform = Platform(device='gpu', n_gpus_per_node=4, ipc_groups=[[0, 2], [1], [3]]) platform = Platform(device='gpu', n_gpus_per_node=4, ipc_groups=[[0, 2], [1, 3]])

 Variable groups unstable